 Now that you have listed out the content, you will organize its production and distribution.
 The editorial calendar is the best tool for this.

-To plan the production, proofreading, and publication dates of your articles, you will need an efficient tool—Trello, Notion, or Google Workspace, for example.
+To plan the production, proofreading, and publication dates of your articles, you will need an efficient tool such as Trello, Notion, or Google Workspace.

 With a relevant editorial line, regular publications, data collection, and analysis, as well as continuous improvement of content: you create a virtuous loop with infinite potential.